Joint tenants usually all have the same rights and responsibilities in their rented home and are all responsible for paying the rent.

 Ending a joint tenancy: when one person leaves

 The rules on how and when a tenancy can be ended depend on whether the tenancy is fixed-term (for a set period of time) or periodic (rolling from week to week or month to month).
-See the section on ending a tenancy for more information.

 If you want to leave, discuss this with the other joint tenants before you take any action.